MusabYK/Jointly/README.md

 # Jointly

-This starter full stack project has been generated using AlgoKit.
+A platform that offers a smart contract-based joint account on the algorand blockchain.
 See below for default getting started instructions.

 ## Setup